-The Marion Police departments Criminal Investigation section consist of three criminal investigators.
-Both have been schooled in various techniques of crime detection, investigation and prosecution.
-They are charged with investigating all crimes committed within the city limits of Marion as well as aiding and assisting other law enforcement agencies when called upon to do so.
+The Marion Police Departments Criminal Investigation section consist of three criminal investigators.
+They have been schooled in various techniques of crime detection, investigation, interviewing and prosecution.
+They are assigned to investigate all crimes committed within the city limits of Marion as well as aiding and assisting other law enforcement agencies when called upon to do so.

 Detective Sgt.
 Freddy Williams

-Officer Freddy Williams has been with the Marion Police Department full time for 13 years.
-Previously he worked for SimplexGrinnell, a subsidiary of Tyco International as a senior technical analyst where he utilized his degree in Electronics.
+Officer Freddy Williams has been with the Marion Police Department full time for 14 years.
+Previously he worked for SimplexGrinnell for 10 years, a subsidiary of Tyco International as a senior technical analyst where he utilized his degree in Electronics/Computer's.

 The incident was highlighted in the September 2007 issue of Police – The Law Enforcement Magazine and John Guzman’s book On Combat.